joytantrum/python-real-estate-scraper/README.md

 # How it works
 This scraper class grabs listing data from the [Marshall Walker](https://www.marshallwalker.com/) real estate agency website.
 I initally wrote this class to include the most popular towns in the Charleston area, but more data can be scraped by adjusting the towns parameter.

-To fetch only the listing data, use the SIMPLE_SCRAPER.py.
-To fetch listing data and average data, use the MAIN_SCRAPER.py.

 To scrape data from your chosen location, adjust the town parameter in the main function.

 To create the pandas dataframe of your chosen location, call the create_dataframe() method.
 Your output should look like this: